How to Build Faith in God

 What True Faith Really Is

-God’s words say, “No matter how God works, and no matter your environment, you are able to pursue life and seek the truth, and seek knowledge of God’s work, and have an understanding of His actions, and you are able to act according to the truth.
+say, “No matter how God works, and no matter your environment, you are able to pursue life and seek the truth, and seek knowledge of God’s work, and have an understanding of His actions, and you are able to act according to the truth.
 Doing so is what it is to have true faith, and doing so shows that you have not lost faith in God.
 You can only have true faith in God if you are able to persist in pursuing the truth through refinement, if you are able to truly love God and do not develop doubts about Him, if no matter what He does you still practice the truth to satisfy Him, and if you are able to seek in the depths for His will and be considerate of His will” (“Those Who Are to Be Made Perfect Must Undergo Refinement”).
-We can understand from God’s words that true faith refers to being able to maintain a heart of reverence for and submission to God in whatever environment we may face, whether we’re encountering hardships and refinements, setbacks and failures, and regardless of how great our fleshly or spiritual suffering is.
-We must be able to seek the truth, understand God’s will, and continue to be devoted to Him in the midst of the environment He has set up.
+We can understand from God’s words that true faith refers to being able to maintain a heart of reverence for and submission to God in whatever environment that doesn’t fit with our notions, whether we’re encountering illness and disasters, hardships and persecution, setbacks and failures, and regardless of how great our fleshly or spiritual suffering is.
+We must be able to seek the truth, understand God’s will, practice according to His words, and continue to be devoted to Him.
 Only that kind of person can be considered to be a person of true faith.
 Now let’s take a look at the experiences of Abraham and Job so that we can better understand what genuine faith is.

 1. Abraham’s Faith